-SIIAP, which is endorsed by the MOD, is made up of individuals and firms who are insurance and independent Financial advisers specialising in providing services to members of HM Forces.
+SIIAP, which is recognised by the MOD, is made up of individuals and firms who are insurance and independent Financial advisers specialising in providing services to members of HM Forces.

-Are authorised and regulated by the relevant authority in the UK Offer compensation rights to customers Adhere to a SIIAP Code of Practice.
+All Member Firms are authorised and regulated by the relevant authorities in the UK, offer compensation rights to customers and adhere to the SIIAP Code of Practice.

 Individuals and firms have to demonstrate that they have specialist knowledge and experience in providing Insurance and/or Investment advice to members of the Armed Forces.
 They must be able to demonstrate knowledge, expertise and the ability to service Armed Forces clients effectively.